Wafaa-Farook/ecobin/README.md

 ## Usage

 1. Upload & Sort Waste
--Go to the Waste Sorter section.
+- **Go to the Waste Sorter section.
--Upload an image of your waste item.
+- **Upload an image of your waste item.
--Get instant classification and disposal advice.
+- **Get instant classification and disposal advice.
--Carbon Footprint Calculator
+- **Carbon Footprint Calculator

 2. Navigate to the Calculator page.
--Enter values for your daily activities (e.g., distance traveled, electricity usage).
+- **Enter values for your daily activities (e.g., distance traveled, electricity usage).
--View your carbon footprint and get personalized suggestions.
+- **View your carbon footprint and get personalized suggestions.
--Find Recycling Centers
+- **Find Recycling Centers

 3.Access the Recycling Locator.
--Allow location access or input your city manually.
+- **Allow location access or input your city manually.
--Get directions to the nearest recycling facility.
+- **Get directions to the nearest recycling facility.

 4.Read Eco Tips
--Check out the Eco Tips section for daily green living advice.
+- **Check out the Eco Tips section for daily green living advice.

 ## Contributing